survivejs/webpack-book/manuscript/developing/02_development_server.md

 By default webpack only watches files that your project depends on directly, for example, when you are using `MiniHtmlWebpackPlugin` and have customized it to load the template from a file.

-I’ve created the [webpack-add-dependency-plugin](https://www.npmjs.com/package/webpack-add-dependency-plugin) that makes webpack watch additional files.
+I've created the [webpack-add-dependency-plugin](https://www.npmjs.com/package/webpack-add-dependency-plugin) that makes webpack watch additional files.

 ## Development plugins